Housing standards as a strategic determinant of health

 The latest legislative changes establish housing standards and other ‘general determinants of health’ as a means to address health through strategic authorities, spatial development strategies and local plan policies

-Both the Planning and Infrastructure Bill and the Devolution Bill contain clauses that create an opportunity to strengthen housing requirements in both spatial development strategies and Local Plan policies.
-We have to look across both bills currently passing through parliament to understand the implications of the new health duty on the strategic tier of government, a duty that recognises housing standards as a key determinant of health.
+We have to look at both acts to understand the implications of the new health duty on strategic authorities, a duty that recognises housing standards as a key determinant of health.

 The new strategic duty to promote health improvement and reduce health inequalities

-• housing standards
+• housing standards,

-• transport services
+• transport services and public safety;

-• public safety
+• access to public services;

 The duty aligns with the Greater London Authority, who have been subject to a health improvement and inequalities duty under the GLA Act 1999